amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 {: .box-intro }
-The MVVM (Model-View-ViewModel) design pattern can make the code easier to maintain and reduce the coupling between the component and the implementation of state management.
+The MVVM (Model-View-ViewModel) design pattern can simplify code maintenance and reduce the coupling between components and the implementation of state management.

 ## Introduction

-In [Part I]() of the series we explored using a _reducer_ to manage state in a web application.
-To bring you up to speed, we started discussing an example that requires multiple states to manage the logic of the _React_ component and after a few iterations we evolved into a `useReducer` hook that helps capture explicitly the events that modify the state.
+In [Part I]({{page.previous.previous.url}}) of the series we explored using a reducer to manage state in a web application.
+To bring you up to speed, we began with an example that required managing multiple states to control the logic of a React component.
+After a few iterations, we evolved the example into one that uses the `useReducer` hook, which explicitly captures the events that modify the view's state.

-The example was about a student form that needed information:
+The example focused on a student form that needed to be filled out with student information (first name and last name).
+The code used can be found [here](https://stackblitz.com/edit/vitejs-vite-ok7dwj?file=src%2FStudentForm.jsx).

 ```jsx